Weslife2002/backend-mongodb/README.md

 ## **Schema**

-A database schema defines how data is organized within a relational database; this is inclusive of logical constraints such as, table names, fields, data types, and the relationships between these entities.
-Schemas commonly use visual representations to communicate the architecture of the database, becoming the foundation for an organization’s data management discipline.
-This process of database schema design is also known as data modeling.
+A database schema defines how data is `organized`, this is inclusive of logical constraints such as data types, and the `relationships between entities`.

+Schemas commonly use visual representations to communicate the `architecture of the database`, becoming the foundation for an organization’s data management discipline.
+This process of database schema design is also known as `data modeling`.

 # **MongoDB and NoSQL database**

 ## **What is NoSQL database?**

-NoSQL database like its name conveys, is non-tabular database in which they have no fixed schema.
-They may be document, key-value, graph, or wide-column stores.
+NoSQL database like its name conveys, is `non-tabular database` in which they have no fixed schema.
+They may be `document`, `key-value`, `graph`, or `wide-column` stores.

 ## **NoSQL vs SQL**